 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.

-There were no changes in the Company's approach to capital management during the year ended April 30, 2021 and 2020.
+There were no changes in the Company's approach to capital management during the years ended April 30, 2022 and 2021.